 - A successful upgrade of the

-CAPApplicationVersioncauses any service-relatedVirtualServiceresources to route HTTP traffic to the workloads associated with thatCAPApplicationVersion. - From the start, choose the appropriate application mode: services-only or multi-tenant.
+CAPApplicationVersioncauses any service-relatedVirtualServiceresources to route HTTP traffic to the workloads of thatCAPApplicationVersion. - Choose the appropriate application mode from the start: services-only or multi-tenant.
 Switching modes later is not possible.

 - Follow the recommended security measures to safeguard any exposed workloads.